sungsoo-ahn/2025/_posts/2025-04-28-permutation-symmetric-nns.md

 ## I. In Theory - Paramterizing Symmetric Functions in Taylor Series

 Speaking of permutation invariance, you may already have your faviorite ways to design invariant neural networks for certain types of problems.
-But here we'll introduce a simple yet general Taylor series-based technique necessary for studying complex equivariance patterns.
+But here we'll introduce a simple yet general Taylor series-based technique necessary for studying complex symmetry patterns.
 Specifically, we need to enable efficient universal learners -- that can represent any such invariant or equivariant functions.
 For advanced readers, the general idea follows [Equivariant Multilayer Perceptrons (EMLP)](https://github.com/mfinzi/equivariant-MLP) but with a high-order twist.

 Given the desired input-output shapes and symmetry constraints, we would proceed as the following:
-1) Express a general function that matches the input-output shapes in Taylor series form,
+1. Express a general function that matches the input-output shapes in Taylor series form,
-2) Map the symmetry constraints into equations about the Taylor series coefficients,
+2. Map the symmetry constraints into equations about the Taylor series coefficients,
-3) Solve the equations for free parameters and the parameter sharing patterns, and parameterize the function using the free parameters,
+3. Solve the equations for free parameters and the parameter sharing patterns, and parameterize the function using the free parameters,
-4) Simplify the parameterization for efficient computation.
+4. Simplify the parameterization for efficient computation.

 Let's start from 1D permutation invariance as an example to demonstrate how the technique works.